Seiko Matsuda: 1990–1992

-In February 1992, Seiko had released her thirty-second single Kitto, Mata Aeru....
-It became her first main single in which he does not only write but also compose the single on her own.
-The song served as a theme song for the TBS television drama Otona no Sentaku, in which Seiko starred herself.
-The single had been quite successful-debut at number 4 on the Oricon Weekly Charts, sold over 323k copies.
-It has become her first single in 3 years which could be in Top 10 of the Weekly Charts.
-On the 1992 yearly rankings, the single charted at number 63.
-The single had received a Best Vocalist Award at the 34th Japan Record Awards and certified with a Golden disc at the RIAJ.
-One month after the single release in March 1992, she released her twentieth studio album 1992 Nouvelle Vague.
-It became her first album in which Seiko composed all of the songs on her own with the assistance of her long-future collaborator Ryo Ogura.
+In February 1992, Seiko had released her thirty-second single, "Kitto, Mata Aeru....", which became her first main single that was composed by her without writers.
+The song served as a theme song for the TBS television drama, "Otona no Sentaku", in which Seiko starred as herself.
+The single had a quite successful-debut at number 4 on the Oricon Weekly Charts, and sold over 323,000 copies.
+The single became her first single in three years to reach the Top 10 in the Weekly Charts.
+Despite the single reaching number 63 in the 1992 yearly rankings, the single itself received the Best Vocalist Award at the 34th Japan Record Awards, and was certified gold by the RIAJ, becoming one of her most successful singles.
+One month after the release in March 1992, she released her twentieth studio album, "Nouvelle Vague" (or "1992 Nouvelle Vague"), her first album where all the songs were composed by herself with the assistance of her long-time collaborator Ryo Ogura.
 The album debuted at number 8 on the Oricon Weekly Charts.
-In June 1992, Seiko released her ninth home-video release Seiko Clips2 1992 Nouvelle Vague, which contains some of the videoclips from the album Nouvelle Vague.
-On the same month, between June and July, she launcher her concert tour 1992 Nouvelle Vague.
-In August 1992, she released her thirty-third single Anata no Subete ni Naritai.
-The song served as an insert-theme song for the continuation of the TBS television drama Otona no Sentaku.
-The song was originally included in the album 1992 Nouvelle Vague.
-In comparison to the previous single, it did not sell well – debuted only at number 31 on the Oricon Weekly Charts and sold only 46k copies.
-In October 1992, she released her tenth home-video release LIVE 1992 Nouvelle Vague, which includes footage from he concert tour held on the same year.
-In December 1992, she release her twenty-first studio album Sweet Memories 93.
-The album contains 4 new songs, duet song with her daughter Sayaka and re-arranged and re-recorded songs selected by Seiko herself.
-The album debuted at number 12 on the Oricon Weekly Charts.
-On the same month, Seiko launched her first Christmas Dinner Show, which continue to held them since them once in a year (with exception of years 2021–2022).
+In June 1992, Seiko released her ninth home-video release with the same title, which contains some of the videoclips from the album "Nouvelle Vague".
+Between June and July of that same year, she performed another concert tour under the same name.
+In August 1992, she released her thirty-third single, "Anata no Subete ni Naritai".
+The song itself served as theme song for the continuation of the TBS television drama "Otona no Sentaku".
+Originally included in her 1992 Nouvelle Vague album, in comparison to the previous single, it did not sell well, and reached only number 31 on the Oricon Weekly Charts, selling only 46,000 copies.
+In October 1992, she released her tenth home-video release, "LIVE 1992 Nouvelle Vague", which included footage from the concert.
+In December 1992, she release her twenty-first studio album, "Sweet Memories '93".
+The album contains four new songs, a duet with her daughter Sayaka, and re-arranged and re-recorded songs selected by Seiko herself.
+The album debuted at number 12 on the Oricon Weekly Charts, and that same month, she launched her first yearly annual Christmas Dinner Show, which have been held ever since, with the exceptions of 2021 and 2022.